cerner/terra-core/packages/terra-table/docs/TableHeaderCell.md

 # Terra Table Header Cell

 The Terra Table Header Cell is a sub component of the table header.
 The header cell dictates the minimum width of the column, but it can also dictate the maximum width of the column if a fixed or max-width value is set it.

-This results in the minimum width of the content also being the maximum width of the column.
+While sort indicators are presented by the header cell, the actual sorting logic needs to be handled by the consumer by implementing the `onSelect` and `metaData` props.

 ## Usage